ThomasNikolakakis/EPM/docs/run_python.md

 ## 3. Input Data

+**All input data need to be within the `epm/input` folder.
+The path of the input file are defined based on this reference.**

 Input data are defined in a folder `folder_input` and controlled via a `config.csv` file, which specifies what CSV files to use for each parameter in the model.

-- Example input structure is provided in the GitHub `main` branch under the `input` folder.
-- See the [input documentation](https://esmap-world-bank-group.github.io/EPM/docs/input_overview.html) for full details.
+> Example input structure is provided in the GitHub `main` branch under the `input` folder.
+See the [input documentation](https://esmap-world-bank-group.github.io/EPM/docs/input_overview.html) for full details.

 By default, the model uses the `data_test` input folder and `input/config.csv` file, but command line arguments allow you to specify different folders and configurations.

----

-## 4. Specifying Arguments for your Run
+Input data for EPM is specified through two key components:

+1. **Input Folder (`FOLDER_INPUT`)**
+   This folder contains all the necessary `.csv` input files for the model, organized by type (e.g., `data_sapp`).
+It holds the raw data the model reads.

 ### `--folder_input`
 - **Type:** string